LeMyst/WikibaseIntegrator/README.md

 Features:

- * Load a Wikidata item based on data to be written (e.g. a unique central identifier)
+ * Load a Wikibase item based on data to be written (e.g. a unique central identifier)
- * Load a Wikidata item based on its Wikidata item id (aka QID)
+ * Load a Wikibase item based on its Wikibase item id (aka QID)
  * Checks for conflicts automatically (e.g. multiple items carrying a unique central identifier will trigger an exception)
  * Checks automatically if the correct item has been loaded by comparing it to the data provided
- * All Wikidata data types implemented
+ * All Wikibase data types implemented
- * A dedicated ItemEngine.write() method allows loading and consistency checks of data before any write to Wikidata is performed
+ * A dedicated ItemEngine.write() method allows loading and consistency checks of data before any write to Wikibase is performed
- * Full access to the whole Wikidata item as a JSON document
+ * Full access to the whole Wikibase item as a JSON document
  * Minimize the number of HTTP requests for reads and writes to improve performance
- * Method to easily execute [SPARQL](query.wikidata.org) queries on the Wikidata endpoint.
+ * Method to easily execute [SPARQL](https://query.wikidata.org) queries on the Wikibase SPARQL endpoint.

-There are two ways of working with Wikidata items:
+There are two ways of working with Wikibase items:

 * A user can provide data, and ItemEngine will search for and load/modify an existing item or create a new one, solely based on the data provided (preferred).
 This also performs consistency checks based on a set of SPARQL queries.
 * A user can work with a selected QID to specifically modify the data on the item.
 This requires that the user knows what he/she is doing and should only be used with great care, as this does not perform consistency checks.